Horsham, Victoria: Winter

+Statistics

 Land use

 Horsham's topography is flat, approximately 128 m above sea level.
 The central business district (CBD) is laid out in a grid plan south of the train line and is characterised by wide streets and several roundabouts.
-Firebrace Street, running north–south through the middle of the CBD is one of Horsham's original "thoroughfares" (first surveyed in 1849) and is named after a soldier from the British Army, Major William Firebrace (1795-1856).
+Firebrace Street, running north–south through the middle of the CBD is one of Horsham's original "thoroughfares" (first surveyed in 1849) and is named after a soldier from the British Army, Major William Firebrace (1795–1856).
 Residential areas extend north of the train line, west towards Natimuk and south-west towards Haven and south-east across Burnt Creek.
 A light industrial area is located south of the Wimmera River.

 Due to the flat topography and floodplain clay, there are very few multi-story buildings.
 The five most prominent buildings in the city are the State Government Offices on McLachlan Street, the T&G clocktower on Firebrace Street, St John Anglican church on the Western Highway, the Horsham Cinema and Horsham Town Hall, both on Pynsent Street.